Related Articles

 As the market price of Ethereum continues to rise, the stop price will follow at a 5% distance from the highest price achieved after your trailing stop order was placed.
 If the market price of Ethereum falls by 5% or more from its highest point, your trailing stop order will become a market order and the order will get triggered.

-A take profit order is a type of order to lock in profits at a predefined price level when the market price of a crypto moves in a favourable direction.
+A take-profit order sells your position once a predefined price target is reached, locking in gains without manual intervention.
 The order is automatically executed when the market price reaches or surpasses the specified take-profit price, allowing traders to take their profits.

 Crypto conditional orders automate the execution of trading strategies based on predefined conditions, reducing the need for continuous monitoring and manual intervention in the markets.